Creative-Planning/phoenix-cp/docs/creative-planning/deployment.md

 - Rotate secrets by editing the env file locally and re-running the deploy script (it re-syncs `.env`).
 - For longer-lived environments, migrate the env variables to AWS Secrets Manager or SSM Parameter Store and modify the deploy script or a systemd unit to render `.env` from those sources during boot.
 - Experiment execution and dataset uploads can be initiated on the EC2 box via the copied script or via Phoenix APIs using the shared env file.

+### 4.7 Troubleshooting Notes

+- **SSH `Permission denied (publickey,…)`:** Confirm the deploy script can use your private key.
+Start `ssh-agent`, add the key with `ssh-add`, or create an entry in `~/.ssh/config` so passwordless `ssh ec2-user@<host>` succeeds.
+- **Amazon Linux `curl-minimal` conflict:** Some Amazon Linux 2023 AMIs ship `curl-minimal`, which conflicts with the full `curl` package the script installs.
+Resolve with `sudo dnf install -y curl --allowerasing` (or remove `curl-minimal` first) and rerun the deployment.
+- **Bootstrap skipped because `PHOENIX_API_KEY` exists:** The script only generates a new system API key when the env file lacks a value (placeholder or empty).
+Comment out or remove the `PHOENIX_API_KEY=` line locally before re-deploying if you need a fresh key.
+- **Missing `PHOENIX_DEFAULT_ADMIN_INITIAL_PASSWORD`:** Without this env var the script cannot authenticate to create system API keys.
+Always provide a strong value before deployment and change the password via the UI after first login.
+- **`OPENAI_API_KEY` warnings:** Docker Compose logs warn when optional evaluator providers are unset.
+Set them in the env file if you plan to run OpenAI-backed evaluators; otherwise the warnings are benign.

 ## 5. Keeping Docs Organized